-The next few months will see the return of the familiar summer buzz at The Green Man Gallery with three major exhibitions and a packed programme of music, comedy, theatre and poetry during the festival season and beyond.
+The summer has seen a welcome return of the familiar summer buzz at The Green Man Gallery with three major exhibitions and a packed programme of music, comedy, theatre and more during the festival season and beyond.

-“We’re pulling out all the stops to make sure the season goes with a swing,” says Events Manager, Caroline Small who has spent the last few months working on detailed plans to ensure that the gallery’s major summer events can take place safely.
+“We’ve pulled out all the stops to make sure the summer goes with a swing,” says Events Manager, Caroline Small.
 “There’s still so much uncertainty but I’m confident that we have really good systems in place to cover any eventuality.”

-“The pandemic has caused many of us to pause, reflect and take stock” says Caroline, “so we’ve chosen a simple theme for our Fringe exhibition this year.
-The group show is a celebration of theirs their art and inspirations which also explores the stories, processes and techniques behind the art.”
+“The pandemic has caused many of us to pause, reflect and take stock” says Caroline, “This show is a celebration of their art and inspirations which also explores the stories, processes and techniques behind the art.”
+On until 31st August 2021.

 Joining the Resident Artists on the first floor is a very special art work by guest artist, Amanda Cirillo.
 Aquae Arnemetiae: Past, Present and Imperfect Future is a large, four-panelled painting depicting the story of Buxton’s mineral spring, from myth, through history and into an imagined future.
 “Amanda entered the painting for our open exhibition and we were so impressed that we felt it deserved to be seen more widely at a time when Buxton attracts so many visitors.”